 Auto accident injuries: Know your rights

 Auto accidents are among the leading causes of injury and death in the United States.
-Often, driver negligence is to blame and victims can experience life-changing effects such as physical injury, mental hardships, lost wages and expensive medical bills.
-Victims of accidents may feel overwhelmed, but by working with an auto accident lawyer, those affected by the accident can begin to heal while experienced attorneys focus on the legal aspects of the accident.
+Often, driver negligence is to blame, and victims can experience life-changing effects such as physical injury, mental hardships, lost wages and expensive medical bills.
+Victims of accidents may feel overwhelmed, but by working with a car accident lawyer, those affected by the accident can begin to heal while experienced auto accident lawyers focus on the legal aspects of the accident.

-When individuals are involved in a car accident – especially when there are injuries – it may be difficult to remember what to do.
-If you are involved in an accident, it’s important to keep the following in mind at the scene of the auto accident and in the days that follow:
+When individuals are involved in a car accident, especially when there are injuries, in the moment it may be difficult to remember what to do.
+If you are involved in an accident, it’s important to keep the following in mind at the scene and in the days that follow:

 - Stay at the scene